- First block mined at 11PM EST, 18th January 2014

 Transactions on the Dash network are recorded in blocks on the blockchain.
 The size of each transaction is measured in bytes, but there is not necessarily a correlation between high value transactions and the number of bytes required to process the transaction.
 Instead, transaction size is affected by how many input and output addresses are involved, since more data must be written in the block to store this information.
 Each new block is generated by a miner, who is paid for completing the work to generate the block with a block reward.
 In order to prevent the network from being filled with spam transactions, the size of each block is artificially limited.
 As transaction volume increases, the space in each block becomes a scarce commodity.
 Because miners are not obliged to include any transaction in the blocks they produce, once blocks are full, a voluntary transaction fee can be included as an incentive to the miner to process the transaction.
 Most wallets include a small fee by default, although some miners will process transactions even if no fee is included.

 The release of Dash 0.12.2.0 and activation of DIP0001 saw a simultaneous reduction of fees by a factor of 10, while the block size was increased from 1MB to 2MB to promote continued growth of low-cost transactions even as the cost of Dash rises.
 Dash also supports InstantSend and PrivateSend transactions, which operate on a different and mandatory fee schedule.
 Dash 0.13.0.0 introduced InstantSend autolocks, which causes masternodes to automatically attempt to lock any transaction with 4 or fewer inputs — which are referred to as “simple” transactions — and removes the additional fee for InstantSend.
-The fee schedule for Dash 0.13.x as of December 2018 is as follows:
+The current fee schedule for Dash is as follows:

 |Transaction type||Recommended fee||Per unit|

 |Standard transaction||.00001 DASH||Per kB of transaction data|